 There are a number of 802.1X parameters that the users might want to fine tune.
-This can be done on this webpage as shown in Figure 2.124.
+This can be done on this webpage as shown in Figure 2.129.
 These parameters are related to the authentication periods or timeout durations and maximum number of authentication requests.
-Table 2.47 summarizes the descriptions of these parameters and their default setting.
+Table 2.48 summarizes the descriptions of these parameters and their default setting.
 Please clicking on the Update button after the users changed any of the parameters.

-Figure 2.124 802.1X's Parameters Setting Webpage
+Figure 2.129 802.1X's Parameters Setting Webpage

-Table 2.47 Descriptions of 802.1X Parameters
+Table 2.48 Descriptions of 802.1X Parameters

-Label Description Factory Default Quiet Period Waiting time between requests when the authorization has failed.
+Label Description Quiet Period Waiting time between requests when the authorization has failed.
 Range from 10 to 65535 seconds.
-60 Tx Period Waiting time for the supplicant's EAP response packet before retransmitting another EAP request packet.
-Range from 10 to 65535 seconds.
-Supplicant Timeout Waiting time for the supplicant to response to the authentication server's EAP packet.
-30 Range from 10 to 300 seconds.
-Server Timeout Waiting time for the authentication server to response to the supplicant's EAP packet.
-30 Range from 10 to 300 seconds.
-Maximum Requests Maximum number of the retransmissions that the authentication server sends EAP request to the supplicant before the authentication session times out.
+60 Tx Period Waiting time for the supplicant's EAP response packet before Supplicant Timeout Waiting time for the supplicant to response to the authentication server's EAP packet.
+Range from 10 to 300 seconds.
+30 Server Timeout Waiting time for the authentication server to response to the supplicant's EAP packet.
+Range from 10 to 300 seconds.
+30 Maximum Requests Maximum number of the retransmissions that the authentication server sends EAP request to the supplicant before the authentication session times out.
 Range from 2 to 10 seconds.
 2 Reauth Period Time between periodic re-authentication of the supplicant.
 Range from 30 to 65535 seconds.
 3600